What Are Retainers?

 Why You Need to Wear Retainers

-Retainers are used to help your teeth stay in place after orthodontic treatment.
+Retainers are used to help your teeth stay in place after orthodontic treatment as part of long-term smile care in cosmetic dentistry in Columbus, Ohio.
 Orthodontics works by encouraging your bone to reshape around your teeth.
-However, the newly-formed bone isn’t as sturdy as the body’s other bone, so your teeth are vulnerable to drifting back to their former positions, especially since you are constantly exposing them to force pushing them in that direction with your bite.
+However, newly formed bone isn’t as sturdy at first, which makes your teeth more vulnerable to drifting back toward their original positions—especially with the constant forces created by your bite.

-When you first start wearing a retainer, you may have to wear it all day.
-Then you will shift to wearing your retainer all night every night.
-Finally, you will only have to wear your retainer a few nights a month to maintain your teeth in their desired positions.
+When you first start wearing a retainer, you may need to wear it all day.
+Over time, this typically transitions to nightly wear, and eventually to just a few nights per month to maintain your results.

 Adapting to Your Retainer